Johanna Magdalene of Saxe-Weissenfels

 Johanna Magdalene of Saxe-Weissenfels (17 March 1708 – 25 January 1760), was a Duchess consort of Courland and by marriage member of the House of Kettler.
 By birth she was member of the Saxe-Weissenfels line of the House of Wettin.

 Early life

-She was the born as only surviving daughter of Johann Georg, Duke of Saxe-Weissenfels and his wife, Princess Fredericka Elisabeth of Saxe-Eisenach.
+She was the only surviving daughter of Johann Georg, Duke of Saxe-Weissenfels, and his wife, Princess Fredericka Elisabeth of Saxe-Eisenach.

-Private life
+Personal life

 On 20 September 1730, in Danzig, she married Ferdinand Kettler, the Duke of Courland, who was 75 years old at the time.
 The marriage remained childless.